Family Pension Taxation Rules 2026: Exemptions & New Deductions

 Family pensions and pensions received by retirees are very different.
 Family pension is taxed under “Income from Other Sources” with a standard deduction of either ₹25,000 or one-third of the family pension received, whichever is lower.

-Consider a family who receives ₹25,000 monthly as a family pension, thus, the annual amount that they will be receiving would be ₹3,00,000 (annual amount calculation: ₹25,000*12).
+Consider a family that receives ₹25,000 monthly as a family pension; thus, the annual amount that they will be receiving would be ₹3,00,000 (annual amount calculation: ₹25,000*12).
 The standard deduction would be ₹25,000 because it is the lower amount between ₹25,000 and ₹1,00,000 (one-third of ₹3,00,000).
 Resulting in a taxable family pension of ₹2,85,000 (taxable amount calculation: ₹3,00,00 - ₹25,000).

-Income Tax Slab for Individuals Above 60 Years
+Income Tax Slab for Individuals above 60 Years

 Understanding tax slabs can help calculate retirement funds, and senior citizens can plan their finances better.
 They can make informed decisions by discovering the difference in income tax on pensions.
 Consider the following table.